-The Southwest is locked in the grips of the first human-caused megadrought, study finds
+First human-caused megadrought grips vast part of Southwest — plus Oregon, Idaho

 Diffenbaugh, a professor and senior fellow who studies the Southwest, had also analyzed data showing that the region was becoming hotter and drier.
 He said Thursday’s study, which he was not involved with, is a breakthrough because of its comparison of droughts in the past two decades to those in the previous thousand years.

-“Placing the two-decade period in the whole region in the context of the last millennium is very striking, very powerful,” Diffenbaugh said. ” … We can conclude that without the warming, this period would not have produced such a severe, region-wide drought.”
+“Placing the two-decade period in the whole region in the context of the last millennium is very striking, very powerful,” Diffenbaugh said. ” … We can conclude that without the warming, this period would not have produced such a severe, regionwide drought.”

 — — —